Information and College Updates on COVID-19

 Plans for Fall Opening

 Keene State College is planning to safely open campus in the fall semester.
-Please read our FAQ for more detailed information.
+Please visit our Fall Campus Return page for more detailed information.

 Higher Education Emergency Relief Fund Reporting